jacob-pro/astro-tablets/README.md

 - [X] [VAT 4956 (ADT I No. -567)](./documents/vat4956.md)
 - [ ] [BM 33066 (LBAT 1477, Strm.
 Kambys.
 400)](./documents/bm33066.md)

-Supported features
+By computing the following:
-- Compute a lunar calendar (sunrise, sunset, first visibility, spring equinox)
+- A Lunar calendar (sunrise, sunset, first visibility, spring equinox)
 - Angular separation of moon, planets, stars
 - Visibility phenomena and stations of the inner and outer planets
+- Lunar eclipses and their durations
-- Compute lunar eclipse durations
+- "Lunar Six" durations

 ## Setup

 - Requires Python 3.7
-- Install `requirements.txt`
+- Install `requirements.txt` using Pip
 - When using PyCharm define `./src` as a source folder in project structure
-- First run will take a while to download the astronomical data